 “Yoga is a living and ever expanding practice, that changes according to what is needed.
 I wholeheartedly believe that yoga is not just a practice we do on our mats, it’s a practice we do each day and with each breath.
-We should take the challenges, experiences, successes and joy we feel on our mats, and apply them to pur everyday lives.
+We should take the challenges, experiences, successes, and joy we feel on our mats, and apply them to our everyday lives.
 As we flow, we are actually learning to ride the ups and downs of life; we are also aligning ourselves with our greater purpose.”

+April is now a mother of two who loves running retreats, workshops, talks to educate others on the healing power of yoga.
 Her personal Mantra is “I am Love”.
 She says, at the end of the day love is all there is, believing that we should always live from the heart and she always teaches from that centre.

 Blessings to you on your journey

 How did you first get into yoga?

 My passion for movement has been present from a very young age, always outdoors being involved in sports and dancing in some way, shape and form.
 I grew up out in the countryside and any time possible I would be out in nature with our four dogs or galloping free on my horse.
 I always loved time spend on my own out in nature and now I look back this is where my roots of yoga began.
 I was completely free and living in the moment.